xmos/lib_audio_dsp/doc/design_guide/index.rst

 consumes a single xcore channel (2 chanends) as all the data channels are sent over the same xcore channel.

 For a simple linear pipeline, the chanend usage will be :math:`2 * num_dsp_threads + 2`.
-For pipelines with parallel threads this will be higher, as shown in :numref:`design_resources_chanends_label` where 10 chanends (5 channels) are used for 3 DSP threads.
+For pipelines with parallel threads the usage will be higher, as shown in :numref:`design_resources_chanends_label` where 10 chanends (5 channels) are used for 3 DSP threads.

 .. _design_resources_chanends_label: